 Nina Liebenberg is a PhD candidate at the University of Cape Town, with supervision from Professor Pippa Skotnes and Associate Professor Fritha Langerman.
 Nina completed her MFA at the University of Cape Town (2011), and her BAFA from the University of Stellenbosch (2003).
-She has been teaching on the Honours in Curatorship programme since 2013 (‘Local Issues in Curatorship’ and ‘Virtual Display’) and have facilitated annual interdisciplinary workshops for the programme, using curation as methodology to explore various overlaps and connections between diverse university departments.
-As a practicing artist, she has exhibited in a variety of shows, drawing on the expertise of individuals from a myriad of disciplines ranging from chemistry, medical imaging, physics, engineering and botany, to portray the intersection between the quantifiable and the poetic.
+She has been teaching on the Honours in Curatorship programme since 2013 (‘Local Issues in Curatorship’, ‘Virtual Display’ and 'Working with Museum Collections') and have facilitated annual interdisciplinary workshops for the programme, using curation as methodology to explore various overlaps and connections between diverse university departments.
+As a practising artist, she has exhibited in a variety of shows, drawing on the expertise of individuals from a myriad disciplines ranging from chemistry, medical imaging, physics, engineering and botany, to portray the intersection between the quantifiable and the poetic.

 2015 - present